PouriaRm/TCL-Mini-Compiler/README.md

 Like pervious stage.

-#### Note: Change the above code and trace it again.
+#### Note: Change the code in above box and trace it again.
 What will you see?
 Here is an example:

 ![](https://github.com/PouriaRm/TCL-Mini-Compiler/blob/master/Detailed%20Video/Phase2.gif)